 The outlook for the bioproduct industry is good and significant investments are being planned for Lapland.
 Current technology is transforming pulp mills into bioproduct mills that can manufacture plenty of other products besides pulp.
 In addition to this, the mills can generate renewable energy through their processes for themselves and other operators.

 The Boreal Bioref biorefinery is being planned for Kemijärvi.
 Prepared as a Sino-Finnish joint venture, the project equates to an investment of almost one billion euros.
 If completed, the biorefinery will produce pulp, microcrystalline cellulose and pine oil.
-The project gained an environmental permit in June 2019, and the actual investment decision is pending until the end of the year.
+The project gained an environmental permit in June 2019, and the actual investment decision is pending.

-In the spring of 2019, Metsä Group initiated preparations for a bioproduct mill in Kemi.
-If completed, the project dubbed Polar King would be the largest wood processing facility in the northern hemisphere.
+Metsä Group is planning a new bioproduct mill in Kemi.
+If completed, the new mill would be the largest wood processing facility in the northern hemisphere.
 At an estimated investment value of €1.5 billion, the facility would produce softwood and birch pulp and other bioproducts.

 If realised, the planned investments would have significant employment impacts both directly and through the subcontractor network.
 In fact, a significant cluster is forming around bioindustry in Lapland, which provides a wide range of subcontracting opportunities and generates new business activity.